Francis-tech92/Tableau_Project/HR_Financial_Dashboard_Project.md

 - [Dependencies](#dependencies)
 - [Contributors](#contributors)
 - [License](#license)

+## Project Overview
+The goal of this data analysis project is to provide insights into XYZ Company's HR performance by analyzing various HR datasets.
+The primary focus is to identify trends in employee attrition, offer data-driven recommendations, and gain a deeper understanding of how employee attrition relates to job satisfaction and educational attainment.

 ## Data Sources
 - **HR Data.xlsx**: The primary dataset used for this project, containing detailed information about employee performance, attrition, and the overall attrition rate within XYZ Company.